swegner/jake-jshint/readme.md

   if (!pass) fail("Lint failed");
 });
 ```
-For a full list of JsLint options check [here](http://www.jslint.com/lint.html#options).
+For a full list of JsHint options check [here](http://www.jshint.com/docs/).

 Here is a suggested set:

 ```javascript
 var options = {